laoshanxi/app-mesh/doc/PROMETHEUS.md

 ### What is supported:

-> * Application Manager provide a build-in Prometheus exporter
+> * App Mesh provide a build-in Prometheus exporter
 > * Prometheus exporter is a build-in REST server for Prometheus to scrap methics

 ### What is **not** supported: